MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide-power-automate.md

 - Task
 - Step

 These tables must be created in order since each subsequent table refers to the other tables.
 In Power Automate, you add a new row to create each table.
 You can trigger the flow manually or automatically, depending on your scenario.
-The following screen shot shows a manual flow that creates the three minimum required tables:
+The following screen shot shows a manual flow that creates the three minimum required tables.

 ![Power Automate screenshot showing three Add a table rows for three required tables](media/power-automate-create-tables.PNG "Power Automate screenshot showing three Add a table rows for three required tables")